sara-sabr/ITStrategy/_pages/en/ma-business-case.md

 This pilot would be spearheaded by a partnership between IITB and CFOB and would run for one year All work would be unclassified, and the contracts would be for a set amount.
 The scope for the pilot is limited to ESDC only; only ESDC employees will be able to post opportunities.
-Details of the [Design Elements](#iy9hb8fq603) and the [Processes](#qsswas3cjc1u) can be found below.
+Details of the [Design Elements](#annex-a-proposed-design-elements) and the [Processes](#annex-b-proposed-process) can be found below.

-ESDC is a natural fit to run this pilot and will benefit greatly from it because of the strong link with the ESDC mandate to “*improve the standard of living and quality of life for all Canadians.
+ESDC is a natural fit to run this pilot and will benefit greatly from it because of the strong link with the [ESDC mandate](https://www.canada.ca/en/employment-social-development.html) to “*improve the standard of living and quality of life for all Canadians.
 We do this by promoting a labour force that is highly skilled.
 We also promote an efficient and inclusive labour market.*“ This initiative, in addition to benefiting ESDC, will also create new opportunities for SMEs throughout Canada.

 At ESDC there are 54 OSS products known to be in use and at least 90 web applications at ESDC which contain OSS elements.
 **But this micro-procurement pilot is not only for products already using open source code**.
 Internal and proprietary products could make use of the micro-procurement pilot as well (e.g., for powershell scripts to deploy infrastructure).
 The procured code would simply be made available to the GC under an open source software licence that allows for code re-use.

-If this pilot is deemed to be successful, a formal project could be initiated to scale up to a broader, more permanent service within ESDC (see more on this in section 6.0 Measuring Success).
+If this pilot is deemed to be successful, a formal project could be initiated to scale up to a broader, more permanent service within ESDC (see more on this in [section Measuring Success](#measuring-success)).
 It is also possible that the micro-procurement of software could be scaled up to the GC level.

 ### Rationale/Background

-The connection between Procurement, IT and business transformation is noted in the Canadian Digital Operations Strategic Plan 2018-2022 which says that *“If modern technology is an essential enabler for digital government, procurement modernization is an equally essential enabler of modern technology.”*, and by Gartner who recently released their Procurement in 2020 and Beyond report.
-In this report they recommend shifting the ownership for low and mid-tier purchases away from corporate procurement teams so that those teams can focus primarily on strategic, high value, high-risk purchases[4].
+The connection between Procurement, IT and business transformation is noted in the [Canadian Digital Operations Strategic Plan 2018-2022](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-operations-strategic-plans/digital-operations-strategic-plan-2018-2022.html) which says that *“If modern technology is an essential enabler for digital government, procurement modernization is an equally essential enabler of modern technology.”*, and by Gartner who recently released their Procurement in 2020 and Beyond report.
+In this report they recommend shifting the ownership for low and mid-tier purchases away from corporate procurement teams so that those teams can focus primarily on strategic, high value, high-risk purchases[^4].

 The GC also has recommended changing the way low dollar value (LDV) procurements are done.
 The [2020 Red Tape Reduction Report](https://internal-red-tape-reduction-report.github.io/) recommended establishing “a fast track process for service contracts under $10,000”.